Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 NAMI Burn-e 2 Charging Ports

 And, when you need to tighten the reins on this beast’s power, NAMI has your back.
-Its LOGAN hydraulic disc brakes team up with the adjustable regen system to bring you to a safe stop from 15 mph in a ridiculous 1.8 meters.
+Its LOGAN hydraulic discs team up with an adjustable regen system.
+With both working in full force, I came to a stop from to 15 mph in a standard-setting 1.8 meters.
 This is the shortest stopping distance that I’ve ever tested.

 NAMI Burn-e 2 Front Disc Brake